 -

-I create a lot of original graphics that I post on this site and anyone is free to use them with or without attribution (although links are always appreciated).
+I create a lot of original graphics that I post on this site and anyone is free to use them.
+Links and attribution are appreciated.
 The graphics I create are signed "Stogie."

 Hit the Tip Jar